On this page

 As an entrepreneur, you are faced with new and modified rules and laws.
 This page offers an overview of changes relevant to businesses during the 2nd Quarter of 2020.

 From 26 May 2020 the implementation of the European Medical Devices Regulation will take effect.
 This will affect manufacturers, importers and distributors.
-They will need to register themselves, their company and their medical devices in EUDAMED, the European Databank on Medical Devices.
-Another consequence of this regulation (MDR) is that, as it changes the definition of medical devices, some instruments such as software, may be considered a medical device.
+One of the consequences of this regulation (MDR) is that, as it changes the definition of medical devices, some instruments such as software, may be considered a medical device.
 Read more on the consequences of the MDR.

 From 1 April 2020 On 1 April 2020 there will be an increase in excise duties on cigarettes of € 1 per package.
 This increase in excise duties also affects other tobacco products.
 Read more on tobacco sales.